 An AuthFile, is a flat text file with one line per username that lets you set the password, home directory, and access restrictions for that user.
 On unix systems you can set user and group ids to govern each user's access.

 AuthFile usernames take priority over SysAuth usernames.
 So if a username exists in both databases, the AuthFile record will control access.

 See the AuthFile section for more details about the Authentication File.

-When no username is supplied from the client, the transaction is considered "anonymous".
-When servedat is run as an unprivileged user with no authentication enabled, only anonymous users will be accepted by default and given restricted access to the Default Home.
+If no username is supplied by the client, the transaction is considered "anonymous".
+When servedat is run as an unprivileged user with no authentication enabled, only anonymous users will be accepted and they will be given restricted access to the Default Home.
 If SysAuth, AuthFile, or AuthHandler is enabled (either explicitly or by default), then anonymous users will be allowed only if the username "ANONYMOUS" is approved by one of those mechanisms.